w3f/Grants-Program/applications/ScoutCoinFabrik.md

 - Tools to assist developers.

 We briefly validated the idea of the development described in this application with David Hawig and Bhargav Bhatt from Web3 Foundation, who encourage us to apply for this grant.

+We have finished the first milestone of this project (Milestone #1), accomplishing all the deliverables listed in the milestone table below.

 ## Development Roadmap :nut_and_bolt: